guo-research-group/CT-Bound/README.md

 Contact: xu1639@purdue.edu

-CT-Bound is a fast boundary estimation method for noisy images using a hybrid Convolution and Transformer neural network.
+CT-Bound (<a href="https://arxiv.org/abs/2403.16494" title="CT-Bound">**paper**</a>) is a fast boundary estimation method for noisy images using a hybrid Convolution and Transformer neural network.
 The proposed architecture decomposes boundary estimation into two tasks: local detection and global regularization of image boundaries.

 ![Qualitative comparison](/pic/comparison.png "Qualitative comparison")